 The CMA holds an annual elections process to fill vacant committee positions.
-Nominations for these positions can be put forward by PTMAs, affiliates, members (a minimum of 50 member signatures is required) or delegates from the floor of CMA General Council.
-Nominees are presented and voted on annually at the CMA’s General Council.
+Nominations for these positions can be put forward by PTMAs, affiliates-members (a minimum of 50 member signatures is required) or delegates of CMA General Council.
+Nominees are voted on annually at the CMA’s General Council.

 To learn more about these positions, read the full guidelines here: